 - B.A., University of Michigan, 1997

-Cathy Tracey is a Member at the firm and has practiced law since 2001.
+Cathy Tracey is a Member at the firm, serves as Chair of the Employment and Labor section, and has practiced law since 2001.
 Her practice is focused on representing a wide range of public and private sector employers in matters related to employment law and school law.

 Labor and Employment Law

 Ms. Tracey has broad experience handling labor and employment law matters, including employment litigation.
 She counsels both public and private sector employers on how to handle a wide variety of employment issues, including difficult harassment, discrimination, Family and Medical Leave, disability accommodation and wage and hour situations.
 Ms. Tracey frequently represents employers in federal court and before federal and state administrative agencies.

 In addition to her work in the area of employment law, Ms. Tracey has extensive experience working with K-12 public school districts, public school academies, and private schools on both complex and day-to-day matters, including student disciplinary and special education matters, teacher discipline and tenure disputes, teacher evaluation, FERPA issues, contract negotiations, Title IX controversies, and discrimination and constitutional related litigation.
 As an example, Ms. Tracey recently represented a school district in a tenure case involving a teacher charged with criminal sexual conduct, and was able to use that criminal charge to prevent the teacher from receiving pay and benefits while awaiting his hearing.
 She has also been successful in many other high profile cases, including a case filed by taxpayers challenging the inclusion of “no-privatization” provisions in collective bargaining agreements related to support staff.